jabirali/bodge/paper.md

 - It provides an easy-to-use Pythonic interface for constructing the Hamiltonian of a tight-binding system.
 Particular focus has been placed on making it easy to describe systems that include various forms of superconductivity and magnetism, making it a great choice for modeling e.g. superconductivity in magnetic heterostructures.
 - It scales well to large systems.
 For efficiency, it uses SciPy sparse matrices internally [@scipy_2020], and it constructs large Hamiltonians in $\mathcal{O}(N)$ time and memory where $N$ is the number of sites.
 According to [my benchmarks](https://jabirali.github.io/bodge/tutorial.html#numerical-details), the performance is similar to [Kwant](https://kwant-project.org/) [@groth_kwant_2014], which is the state of the art for numerical condensed matter physics.
 The results can be returned in most NumPy or SciPy matrix formats.
 - It is designed to be extensible.
-For instance, while Bodge currently only implements square and cubic lattices (via the `CubicLattice` class), it can be used to construct Hamiltonians on e.g. triangular or hexagonal lattices if you want: you just need to subclass `Lattice` and implement 2-3 short iterators that describe what your lattice looks like.
+For instance, while Bodge currently only implements square and cubic lattices (via the `CubicLattice` class), it can be used to construct Hamiltonians on e.g. triangular or hexagonal lattices if you want: you just need to subclass `Lattice` and implement 2-3 short iterators that describe your lattice.
 - Some convenience methods are provided to help you with the next steps of your calculations: Extracting the local density of states (LDOS), calculating the free energy, diagonalizing the Hamiltonian, etc. (Some more advanced algorithms live on the `development` branch, but have not yet been assimilated into the `main` branch.)
 - The code itself follows modern software development practices: Full test coverage with continuous integration (via `pytest`), fast runtime type checking (via `beartype`), and PEP-8 compliance (via `black`).